Wasteland Weekend: The EASY Way

 RULES AND SAFETY AND THINGS:

-Some of the safety stuff is covered under those rules links, but basically, if you are at the event and have a current medical or security emergency, please go to the medical or security tents (next to each other on the West Side of the event, at the base of the twin hills).
+Some of the safety stuff is covered under those rules links, but basically, if you are at the event and have a current medical or security emergency, please go to the MEDICAL or SECURITY tents.
+There are also roving members of both our MEDICAL and SECURITY staff throughout the event site.

-And the direct link for reporting serious incidents to our security team (when NOT at the event) is right HERE at the bottom of the page:
+The direct link for reporting serious incidents to our security team (when NOT at the event) HERE.

 WHAT TO DO: